rikkimax/DIPs/DIPs/DIP1xxx-RC.md

   See ``is(T:Signature)`` for more information.
 6. A signature may be used as the return type without resolving the hidden arguments.
 However it will act like auto does, only with a requirement of it matching ``is(T:Signature)``.
 7. Scope attribute on function arguments and return type may not be inferred for a signature, if it is the return type or an argument.
-8. Version statement allows a single is expression to exist as the condition.

 ### Breaking changes / deprecation process